YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - How To.md

 - Shows what additional analysis might look like
 - Create examples like one would recipes in a cookbook
 - Used to show off best use cases for your tool
-- Contains examples of what is most useful to the enduser
+- Contains examples of what is most useful to the end user
 - Create the most needed examples first